mbergoon/clink/README.md

 ## clink
 A distributed (see [Design](#design)) network monitoring tool that is easily operated from the command line.
 Clink operates via `icmp` ping requests while also collecting other statistics.
 Clink aims to provide a comprehensive monitoring view of services over a period of time.

-### <a name="why"></a>Why clink
+### <a name="why"></a>Why clink?
-Clink was created out of a need for a more versital monitoring tool that provided detailed statistics while maintaining the simplicity of traditional network utilities.
+Clink was created out of a need for a more versital and long running CLI monitoring tool that provided detailed statistics while maintaining the simplicity of traditional 'query-once' network utilities.
 A key motivation for clink was to provide more comprehensive view of the data collected in a report format that is easily understood.

 #####The initial design goals of clink:
 * Ability to gather scan information from multiple contexts.